Grant-Archibald-MS/powerfuldev-testing/site/_posts/2025-01-09-interactive-learning-module.md

 In this example, we'll create a dynamic greeting message that changes based on the time of day.

-Create a Label Control: Add a label control to your canvas app.
-Set the Text Property: Use the following Power Fx formula to set the text property of the label:

 {% powerfx %}
 If(
     Hour(Now()) < 12,